youngunghan/scitechblog/_posts/2025-12-24-pytest-fixture-patterns.md

 ## Introduction

-pytest fixtures are a powerful way to manage test setup and teardown.
-This post covers practical patterns that make tests cleaner and more maintainable.
+While refactoring a test suite with 200+ tests, I kept running into the same problems: duplicate setup code, slow tests due to repeated database connections, and tests that were impossible to read.
+This post documents the fixture patterns I learned to solve these issues.

-## Basic Fixture
+## What is a Fixture?

-A fixture is a function decorated with `@pytest.fixture`:
+A fixture is reusable setup/teardown code.
+Instead of repeating the same setup in every test, you define it once:

 ```python
 import pytest